Sjoerd305/Avics/SOS API/readme.md

 - Supports iplist.txt
 - Don't forget to change the credentials in the script!
 - If it doesn't create the API request you probably need to update curl.

+## SOS Helpcom to CSV
+*Useful if you want to list all the Helpcom devices to CSV*
+- Requirements: jq, sshpass